xuelongqy/vue-webpack-multipage/README.md

 Learn more from blog: [http://www.cnblogs.com/xuelongqy/p/7081419.html](http://www.cnblogs.com/xuelongqy/p/7081419.html)

 **Sorry, my English is poor.
-I would appreciate it if you translate it into Chinese.**
+I would appreciate it if you translate it into English.**

 ## Build Setup